iulian-rusu/mregex/README.md

   * `multiline` - enables multi-line mode, in which the anchors `^`/`$` will also match line boundaries
   * `ungreedy` - swaps lazy and greedy quantifiers
   * `dotall` - allows the wildcard `.` to also match `\n` and `\r`
-* a flexible API that allows exact matching, searching or iterating over multiple results
+* a flexible API that allows exact matching, searching, tokenizing or iterating over multiple matches
-* Ability to define the regex using a standard string-based API or using an [expression-based API](example/using_expressions.cpp)
+* ability to define the regex using a standard string-based API or using an [expression-based API](example/using_expressions.cpp)

 ## Installation
 The project is header-only and does not depend on any third-party libraries.